 The Badlands Rock Trail starts at the Badlands Rock Trailhead and runs 2.7 miles to its namesake formation.
-Badlands Rock is large basalt outcropping (technically a pressure ridge) that was created when molten lava flowed out of a lava tube and cooled, then was pushed up and fractured by more lava flowing out beneath it.
+Badlands Rock is a large basalt outcropping (technically a pressure ridge) created when molten lava flowed out of a lava tube and cooled, then was pushed up and fractured by more lava flowing out beneath it.